 Naperville is a larger medium-sized city located in the state of Illinois.
-With a population of 147,100 people and 32 constituent neighborhoods, Naperville is the fifth largest community in Illinois.
+With a population of 149,104 people and 34 constituent neighborhoods, Naperville is the fourth largest community in Illinois.

 Naperville home prices are not only among the most expensive in Illinois, but Naperville real estate also consistently ranks among the most expensive in America.